searchspring/snap/packages/snap-preact-components/src/components/Molecules/Pagination/readme.md

 ```

 ### pages
-The `pages` prop specifiesthe number of pages to retrieve.
-This value is passed to the `store.getPages()` method.
+The `pages` prop specifies the number of pages to retrieve.
+This value is passed to the `store.pagination.getPages()` method.

 ```jsx
 <Pagination pagination={controller.store.pagination} pages={5} />
 ```

 ### pagesLeft
-The `pagesLeft` prop specifiesthe number of pages to retrieve before the current page.
-This value is passed to the `store.getPages()` method along with `pagesRight`.
+The `pagesLeft` prop specifies the number of pages to retrieve before the current page.
+This value is passed to the `store.pagination.getPages()` method along with `pagesRight`.

 ```jsx
 <Pagination pagination={controller.store.pagination} pagesLeft={2} />
 ```

 ### pagesRight
-The `pagesLeft` prop specifiesthe number of pages to retrieve after the current page.
-This value is passed to the `store.getPages()` method along with `pagesLeft`.
+The `pagesLeft` prop specifies the number of pages to retrieve after the current page.
+This value is passed to the `store.pagination.getPages()` method along with `pagesLeft`.

 ```jsx
 <Pagination pagination={controller.store.pagination} pagesRight={2} />